MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

 ## Providing feedback

-You can provide feedback for each nudge by using the feedback control at the bottom of the Insights Outlook panel.
+You can provide feedback for each suggestion by using the feedback control at the bottom of the Insights Outlook panel.
 If you send a thumbs down, we’ll show you less of that suggestion.

    ![inline suggestions feedback button image 04](../../Images/mya/use/nudges-feedback-04.png)